 A two-year Alternatives Analysis, completed in 2013, showed transit needs of the corridor can best be met on an alignment along Hudson Road for bus rapid transit (BRT) or light rail transit (LRT) that connects the eastern metro area to the regionís transit system via Union Depot in downtown St. Paul.
 The transit mode, BRT, was determined as part of the Draft Environmental Impact Statement study.
 The study is expected to conclude in 2015.

 Both light rail transit (LRT) and bus rapid transit (BRT) would move people safely and efficiently in a dedicated transitway in the Gateway Corridor.
-Light rail transit is a train powered by overhead electric lines on dedicated rail tracks..
+Light rail transit is a train powered by overhead electric lines on dedicated rail tracks.
 Passenger cars can be added or subtracted to meet capacity needs.
 LRT lines typically operate on a frequent schedule and provide access to stations placed anywhere from Ĺ mile to 2 miles apart.
-The Twin Cities currently has two LRT lines, Blue (Hiawatha) and Green (Central Corridor opening in 2014).
+The Twin Cities currently has two LRT lines, METRO Blue and Green Lines.
 Bus rapid transit runs on wheels instead of rails.
 It has a lower volume per vehicle but more flexible service plans than LRT.
 BRT is enhanced bus service.
 BRT mimics LRTís service frequency and rider amenities, like level boarding and pre-board ticketing.
 BRT can operate in a dedicated corridor or lane, separate from other vehicles or within mixed traffic.
 The Twin Cities currently has one BRT service, the Red Line from the Mall of America in Bloomington to Apple Valley.
 The Red Line operates differently than Gateway would in that it operates on the roadway shoulder instead of in a dedicated lane.

 Yes, the Gateway Corridor connects to other transitways.
 Along the preferred route, bus connections are, or will be, available into areas outside the station.
 The line terminates at Union Depot in downtown St. Paul where convenient transfers can be made to the Green Line LRT, Amtrak, city buses, skyways, and bike trails.
 The Green Line travels to Target Field Station in Minneapolis where connections can be made daily to approximately 1,900 buses and 450 trains, including the Blue Line (Hiawatha LRT), which travels to the international airport, and Northstar Commuter Rail.
 Additional connections are in various stages of development.
 From Union Depot, the Red Rock Corridor would connect with communities between St. Paul and Hastings; the Rush Line would connect communities between St. Paul and the northeast suburbs.
 At Target Field Station, the Green Line would continue to Eden Prairie in the Southwest Corridor, and the Blue Line would continue to Brooklyn Park in the Bottineau Transitway.
 More information.

+Population and employment are growing in the east metro.
+Transit provides options for everyone.
 People who canít or choose not to drive depend on a robust transit system for work, recreation and appointments.
 The number of young people nationwide, ages 20 to 24, with drivers licenses has decreased from 92 percent in 1983 to 79 percent in 2011.
 Meanwhile, baby boomers are beginning to reach old age, and perhaps transportation dependency, in large numbers.

 A well-balanced regional transit system improves our ability to compete with other metropolitan areas for economic development opportunities while protecting the quality of our environment.